mpereda/clusterBip/README.md

 clusterBip written by Ignacio Tamarit, María Pereda, and Jose A. Cuesta

+# clusterBip
+clusterBip is a Python fuction to cluster bipartite data sets based on the statistical significance of coincidences.

 # LICENSE
 This python fuction is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.